-It does have integrated uploading to YouTube because that’s basically the style of editing or distribution it is aimed at.
+It does have integrated uploading to YouTube and other services because that’s basically the style of editing or distribution it is aimed at.

 It would ideally be for someone wanting to perform simple editing and uploading to the internet or mobile devices.

-The Platinum Production Suite does it all.
-It has hundreds of features and can do just about anything you can think of.
-It is at this level that the interactive guides really become necessary.
+It has hundreds of features and can do just about anything you can think of and it is at this level that the interactive guides really become necessary.

 There is just a bewildering array of video, audio and still image effects and features inside the program and to list them all out would take pages and pages which I am not going to do here.

-There is no point going into what Vegas Movie Studio does here… it does it all and it does it very, very well!
+There is no point going into what Vegas Movie Studio 14 can do here… it does it all and it does it very, very well!

 With its excellent tutorial system the learning curve is still a curve but much less painful than most.